kkanggu/Algorithm_DataStructure_Practice/README.md

 >In conclusion, remove is simple.
 >If I removed the node that have lots of childs, copy the min node value for the right child node.
 >Then it will excute the code as if I removed the copied min node.

+Day 10
+>Data Structure 'Heap' and 'Priority Queue' end.
+>At the book, these are located at algorithm section.
+But I think this is some kind of Data Structure.
+>Heap is very useful.
+Can use this to HeapSort, or Priority Queue, and so on.
+>Implement Heap, and Priority Queue using Heap.